L16g/llm-applications-finance/README.md

 If you decide to build upon this, I would love to hear about your thoughts and aspirations!

-If you found this work useful or insightful, please consider buying me a coffee.
+If you found this work useful or insightful, please consider buying me a coffee: https://www.buymeacoffee.com/lbunting

 This code is presented as-is with no warranties.
 I am not liable for the use or misuse of any code in this repo.